tompaana/object-tracking-demo/README.md

    long way to go so that we could say it even functions on 50 % capacity.
    That said, it still provides some rudimentary architecture, which makes sense and you are free to utilize that should you want to implement something similar.
-It provides a set of different, reusable methods, for image processing and analysis.
+It provides a set of different, reusable methods for image processing and analysis.
 And every bit is yours to keep - unless you're planning some evil scheme of world domination or something.